 Retaliation: The term "retaliation" means intimidating, threatening, coercing, harassing, taking adverse employment or educational action against, otherwise discriminating against an individual in any way and/or interfering with any right or privilege secured by Title IX or its implementing regulations, including through online communications and activities such as social media, because the individual made a report or complaint under this Policy or these Procedures, participated or refused to participate in any way in the investigation, adjudication, or resolution of such a report or complaint, opposed conduct that they reasonably believed to be prohibited under this Policy, these Procedures, or applicable law regarding sex-based discrimination or harassment, or exercised any right or responsibility under this Policy or these Procedures.
-Retaliation includes conduct that is reasonably likely to deter an individual from making a complaint or report under this Policy or from participating in the investigation or resolution of a complaint or report, or from opposing conduct that they reasonably believe to be prohibited under this Policy, these Procedures, or applicable law resonably believe to be prohibited under this Policy, these Procedures, or applicable law resonably believe to be prohibited under this Policy, these Procedures, or applicable law resonably believe to be prohibited under this Policy, these Procedures, or applicable law regarding sex-based discrimination or harassment.
+Retaliation includes conduct that is reasonably likely to deter an individual from making a complaint or report under this Policy or from participating in the investigation or resolution of a complaint or report, or from opposing conduct that they reasonably believe to be prohibited under this Policy, these Procedures, or applicable law regarding sex-based discrimination or harassment.
 Retaliation includes peer retaliation.

-Stalking: The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others, or suffer substantial emotional distress.
+Stalking: 8 The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others, or suffer substantial emotional distress.
 Acts which solely create an annoyance or inconvenience are generally insufficient to meet this standard.
 For purposes of this definition, course of conduct means two or more acts, including, but not limited to, acts in which a person directly, indirectly, or through third parties, by any action,